 Here's an example of an RRG chart:

-Also note the there are four quadrants on the chart:
+There are four quadrants on the RRG chart:

 As you can see in the example above, stocks typically progress through the quadrants in a clockwise manner.